-At MVP, we trust Black leaders to know what their communities need and will do everything we can to support their leadership.
-We are committed to funding Black-led organizing groups to not just win, but to defend those wins in the face of the systemic oppression of communities of color.
-These groups are organizing to move resources away from police departments, close jails, elect officials willing to work towards new systems of safety and justice, and exercise true power to transform the places where they live.
-Increased investment in Black-led organizing is crucial to sustaining this work.
+Black leaders hold the vision and the strategy toward justice.
+That’s why we will continue to do everything we can to support their leadership.
+We are committed to funding Black-led organizing groups to not just win policies, but to defend those wins in the face of systemic oppression and anti-Black racism.
+MVP partner groups are organizing to close jails, hold officials accountable to work towards new systems of safety and justice, and exercise true power to transform the places where they live.
+Increased investment in Black-led organizing is crucial.

-All contributions are re-granted directly to groups.
+All contributions made are moved to groups.
 The size and frequency of grants for each group are regularly assessed by MVP’s grant-making team and state advisors based on where additional funding is most needed.
 For more information or to discuss a customized giving plan, please email [email protected].

 This fund is administered by Movement Voter Project, a 501(c)(4) nonprofit.
 Donations are not tax-deductible.